IgnacioGarron/IgnacioGarron.github.io/About.md

 <p>

     Hello!
-I am a Visiting Professor in the Department of Statistics at the <a href="https://www.uc3m.es/departamento-estadistica/inicio">Universidad Carlos III de Madrid </a>.
-I hold a Ph.D in Economics (2023) from the Universitat de Barcelona.
+I am a Visiting Professor in the Department of Statistics at the <a href="https://www.uc3m.es/departamento-estadistica/inicio">Universidad Carlos III de Madrid.</a> I hold a Ph.D in Economics (2023) from the University of Barcelona.
+Prior to this, I worked as a Senior Financial Analyst at the <a href="https://www.bcb.gob.bo">Central Bank of Bolivia (BCB)</a> and as an Economist at the <a href="https://www.cemla.org/index.html">Center for Latin American Monetary Studies (CEMLA)</a>.

 </p>

 <p>

-    My fields of interests are topics related to macro-finance, forecasting, and machine learning, with special focus on forecasting risks in economics and finance.
+    My fields of interests are topics related to macro-finance, forecasting, and time series, with special focus on forecasting risks in economics and finance.

 </p>